jeremythen/algorithms/README.md

 Implement a Queue data structure using two stacks.
 Create another abstraction that holds the tow stacks and provide queue methods to access this abstraction.
 Only use the `pop` and `push` methods of the stacks to simulate the queue.

+### Permutation

+Given a string S, return a list with all the permutation of that string.

+Given S = "abc", return [abc, acb, bac, bca, cab, cba]

+### Row Sum Of Triangle Of Odd Numbers

+Given a triangle of consecutive odd numbers.

+If given 1, return 1.
+If given 2, return the sum of the numbers in the second row, of 3 + 5 => 8.
+If given 3, return the sum of the numbers in the third row, of 7 + 9 + 11 => 27.

+Check the dedicated folder for this problem, for more details.

+### Sums

+Given a number `N`, and an array of numbers `numbers`, verify if you can recreate the target number `N` summing numbers from the `numbers` array.
+Return true if it's possible to create the target number `N` summing numbers from the `numbers` array.
+Return false otherwise.

+1) Can Sum
+2) How Sum
+3) Best Sum

+Check the dedicated folder for this problem, for more details.
+### Construct

+Check whether a string can be recreated from a bank or words (array of strings), how it can be created and how many times it can be created from that word bank.
+Use as many words from the word bank as you want.

+1) Can Construct
+2) How Construct
+3) All Construct

+Check the dedicated folder for this problem, for more details.